TinaLiu46/House-Price-Forecasting/README.md

 ![Goal2](https://github.com/TinaLiu46/House-Price-Forecasting/blob/main/Images/time1.png?raw=true "Title")
 ![Goal2](https://github.com/TinaLiu46/House-Price-Forecasting/blob/main/Images/time2.png?raw=true "Title")

-By plotting time series, ACF, and PACF plots as well as Augmented Dickey–Fuller test , we tried identify if the time series data is stationary.
+By plotting time series, ACF, and PACF plots as well as Augmented Dickey–Fuller test , we tried identify if the time series data is stationary or if it contains any seasonality.
+In next step, we will move to select our models based on the result of this step.

 ## Models

 ### Univariable Model
+C
+### Univariable Model
+### Univariable Model
+- Step1 : Keep differencing the data until it reaches stationary.
+- Step2 : Choose best ARIMA model candidate based on BIC score
+- Step3 : Grid-search

 ### Multivariable Model